TechnikEmpire/NsfwNET/README.md

 Note that this isn't truly 100%.
 When expanding to many thousand of more diverse positive images, I've found that certain pornography does slip through, but very rarely.
 An example of this would be a pornographic scene where most clothing is present, and private parts are mostly occluded, and what is visible makes up a very small area of the actual frame.
 So, it's not perfect, but I think it's as good as it gets.

+## Speed

+On a 6th gen i7 at 3.4 ghz, running on randomly sized images ranging from 1080P and <480P,  this processes at ~27msec per image, or ~37FPS.

 ## Everything Else

 This project is available as a .NET Standard 2.0 project on [Nuget](https://www.nuget.org/packages/NsfwNET).
 The Nuget package bundles the necessary model data and is configured to automatically stage those files, along with native, architecture specific dll's inside your parent project output directory.